-- In some countries, due to lack of gender-specific toilets, women shy from using them.
+- In some countries, due to the lack of gender-specific toilets, women shy from using them.

-- Disposing of sanitary pads and tampons in a proper way is also a major challenge.
+- Disposing of sanitary pads and tampons properly is also a major challenge.

 - Many are not aware of menstrual hygiene management and face lots of challenges.

-- Miss World 2017 Chhilar has taken up this cause in order to spread awareness throughout the world.
+- Miss World 2017 Chhilar has taken up this cause to spread awareness throughout the world.

 - 28 May is celebrated as Menstrual Hygiene Day.